Double Straining a Cocktail: How,

 - Cocktail Shaker

-Whether you want to make a classic Margarita or an Espresso Martini, you’re going to need a good Cocktail Shaker.
+Whether you want to make a classic Margarita or an Espresso Martini, you’re going to need a good cocktail shaker.
 Put simply, it’s a home bartending essential.
-Watch Rico demonstrate how to use a Cocktail Shaker properly. - Hawthorne Strainer
+Watch Rico show how to use a cocktail shaker properly.

-- Fine Mesh Strainer: This small, handheld strainer catches all the tiny bits that slip through the Hawthorne Strainer, ensuring your cocktail is smooth, removes the ice chips to reduce dilution, and keeps the fruit pulp out of the glass.
+This small, handheld strainer catches all the tiny bits that slip through the Hawthorne strainer, ensuring your cocktail is smooth, removes the ice chips to reduce dilution, and keeps the fruit pulp out of the glass.

 Types of Cocktail Strainers